 Andrew D. Norman

-Andrew D. Norman is Founder, Managing Director, and Financial Advisor with Colibri Capital, a financial advisory practice of Ameriprise Financial Services, Inc., and has been in the Financial Services industry since 1997.
+Andrew D. Norman is Founder, Managing Director and Financial Advisor in a practice affiliated with a major national financial services firm, and has been in the Financial Services industry since 1997.
 In that time he has helped individuals, families, businesses, endowments, and foundations develop investment and financial plans to support their personal and professional needs.
 Mr. Norman has completed extensive study in the field of behavioral economics at the London School of Economics in London, England and the Yale School of Management in CT, USA.
 He is currently continuing his economics studies at Harvard University.
 Professionally, Mr. Norman is actively engaged in the facilitation of full-service financial planning and wealth management.
 Returning to full time personal practice in May of 2017, Mr. Norman now dedicates his full attention to estate planning, asset management, and risk management strategies that capitalize on current market and regulatory environments.
 Previously Mr. Norman served as Managing Director and Co-Founder of one of Voya Financials fastest growing retail distribution units.
 At the time of Mr. Normans exit (May 2017) as a partner and shareholder the firm was a perennial leader in annual sales with annual sales in excess of 18MM, 100 advisors and staff, and assets under management/supervision of 1.7 billion.

 Don Kitch Jr.